 GuitarTuna has plenty of other features, including chord lists and even some cool games.

 Platform: iOS; Pricing: Paid

-The “strobe tuning” technology was the first successful attempt of making a digital tuning machine back in 1936.
+The “strobe tuning” technology was the first successful attempt at making a digital tuning machine back in 1936.

 The app version of the original instrument tuner, the father of all of them, is as great as you’d expect.

-It’s the most accurate of this list, and it’s perfect for tuning and practicing with non-tempered instruments, so any violinist could grow their perfect pitch faster with this app.
+It’s the most accurate of this list, and it’s perfect for tuning and practicing with non-tempered instruments so that any violinist could grow their perfect pitch faster with this app.